diversitymanifesto/diversitymanifesto.github.io/PLAN.md

-# Collect input
+# Collect Input

-Survey
+- Survey
-PRs to repo
+- PRs to repo
-Email : info@diversitymanifesto.org
+- Email : info@diversitymanifesto.org
-Meetings with those in the games industry
+- Meetings with those in the games industry
-Leaders in D&I
+- Leaders in D&I

+# Form Alliance

+Ask studios, individuals. groups to sign up to this effort publically.
+Use this to spread the word.

-# Buy in
+# Buy In

 Who should invest time into helping with this?
-Any organiation which is serious about D&I and who claims to be "socially responsible".
+Any organization which is serious about D&I and who claims to be "socially responsible".

 Content generated through this initiative may be presented at future tech conferences.
-Solving D&I shortcomings internally is fantastic, working with partners and competitors to solve these issues across an industry is awesome.
+Solving D&I shortcomings internally is fantastic, working with partners and competitors to solve these issues across an industry is being "socially responsible".

 Everyone welcome.
-Ideally we build a diverse, cross function group of 10 - 12 individuals who will help with the final draft.
+Ideally we build a diverse, cross functional group of 10 - 12 individuals who will help with the final draft.

 # Add useful resources to page

-Similar to awesome docs.
+* Similar to awesome docs.
 Links to whitepapers, studies, D&I content from other orgs such as Uber, Facebook and Twitter.

 * The "No Asshole Rule".
 Wikipedia article [here](https://en.wikipedia.org/wiki/The_No_Asshole_Rule), Amazon.co.uk link [here](https://www.amazon.co.uk/Asshole-Rule-Civilised-Workplace-Surviving/dp/0749954035/ref=sr_1_1?ie=UTF8&qid=1535893610&sr=8-1&keywords=no+asshole+rule)

-# 3 basic components of the manifesto
+* Some great tips in here and potential volunteers : https://venturebeat.com/2017/07/05/60-tips-for-being-a-leader-on-inclusivity-creativity-and-diversity/

+# 3 Basic Components Of The Manifesto

 ## Beliefs